jonlpersson/ed-latimore/site/_drafts/how-to-make-a-tweet-go-viral-the-definitive-guide.md

 In the past, going viral on Twitter seemed to be a[matter of luck](/how-to-get-lucky/).

 A Twitter user would tweet something and later find that it had thousands of retweets, replies, comments, and follows.
-There was a certain art to crafting a viral tweet, and it seemed that only the most gifted writers could do it.
+There was a certain art to writing a viral tweet, and it seemed that only [the most gifted writers](/how-to-write-better-and-be-a-better-writer/) could do it.
 Well, those days are over.

 Nowadays, crafting a viral tweet has almost become a science.
-People invest serious time into their crafting content and money programs like Hypefury and Tweet Hunter, all with the hope of creating viral content.
+People invest serious time into their crafting content and money programs like Hypefury and [Tweet Hunter,](/review-of-tweet-hunter/) all with the hope of creating viral content.

-However, with around 6,000 tweets being sent per second, around 500 million tweets can go viral daily.
-Most don’t ever go viral.
+However, with around 6,000 tweets being sent per second, around 500 million tweets can go viral daily, but most never do.
 It takes a special blend of strong content, good timing, and a great understanding of the Twitter algorithm to make it happen.

 So, what makes one tweet more likely to go viral than others?

-In this article, I’ll teach you what I’ve learned over the past ten years and 200k followers about going viral on Twitter.
+In this article, I’ll teach you what I’ve learned over the past ten years and amassing [200k followers](https://www.twitter.com/edlatimore) about going viral on Twitter.
 I’ve done it several times, and I learn something new each time.

 If you want to take your Twitter engagement to the next level, Continue reading to learn how to increase your chances of making a tweet go viral and driving traffic to your website to your business or website.